JaapBraam/LoRaWanGateway/README.md

 ## Remote access using telnet

 You can connect to your gateway using a telnet client.
 If you connect to *GW_HOSTNAME*:23 you will get access to the LUA shell of your gateway.
 From this shell you can monitor your gateway, and execute lua commands like node.restart() and =node.heap().

+## Statistics

+You can view statistics by entering statistics() in the LUA shell or in your telnet terminal.

 ## Revisions

+* 2017-01-31 added statistics
 * 2017-01-30 changed configuration:added CONFIG object, telnet support, refactor to use local variables
 * 2017-01-26 more accurate time in rxpk message
 * 2017-01-16 support for listening on a single SF, drastically increasing range